 Market consolidation is already happening — a first step in creating the types of chains that can be precursors to franchises.
 In Colorado, data shows that more and more retail stores are becoming part of corporate retail chains.
 Washington recently increased its cap on direct ownership of marijuana businesses, allowing an individual to own up to five retail licensed businesses, and has seen similar movement toward consolidation.

 In looking for potential franchise locations, California’s new demand-rich market is a logical target.
 California also boasts some of the nation’s most restrictive franchise laws, providing significant protections for franchisees.
-Franchises must, of course, be registered with both the Federal Trade Commission and with the state of California.
+Franchises must be registered with the state of California.
 California also requires the Franchise Disclosure Document, a large comprehensive document defining the ins and outs of the franchise relationship, to be registered with the state.
 Franchisors are prohibited from terminating franchise agreements early without good cause, and a franchisor cannot stop a franchisee from selling or transferring the franchise to a different person that meets all of the franchisor’s current standards for new or renewal franchisees.
 If a franchisor wrongfully terminates a franchise, the franchisee is entitled to the fair market value of the franchised business and assets as damages.

 And though California has the strongest protections for franchisees, most other states offer similar protections.
 A franchise isn’t a relationship a franchisor can enter into on a whim; it is a significant long-term commitment of time and money.